domwakeling/100-days-of-code/README.md

 working.
 Need to consider mousewheel events in Firefox, do **not** work and looks as though a fix is fiddly.
 Also need to add menu, lookup "near me" and then investigate adSense/cookies.

+### Day 22: January 23, 2017

+** Today's Progress**: Finished writing a front (index) page and some re-factoring of code for re-use.
+Need to write the search page ...